dotnet/docs-maui/docs/fundamentals/single-project.md

 </ItemGroup>
 ```

 The wildcard character (`*`) indicates that all the files within the folder will be treated as being of the specified resource type.
-In addition, it's possible to include all files from child folders, by using two wildcard characters (`**`):
+In addition, it's possible to include all files from child folders:

 ```xml
 <ItemGroup>